Paris — so much to see, so little time.

 (D) Passerelle Léopold-Sédar-Senghor

 Cross the footbridge passerelle Léopold-Sédar-Senghor (formerly Solférino), where the lovelock tradition is alive and kicking (lovers place padlocks on the bridge and throw away the key).
 No problem if you don’t have one, there are local entrepreneurs who will sell you a piece of your heart for a couple of euros.
-But is this love or just vandalism?
+However, is this love or just vandalism?

 You’ll now find yourself in Paris’ central park, Jardin des Tuileries, where tourists and locals alike wander between two ponds, statues by Rodin and Giacometti, merry-go-rounds and ice cream stands.